Trae AI IDE Review: I Used It to Rewrite a Website from Scratch

 Claude is one of the strongest AI tools I have used for coding-related reasoning.
 It is especially good at understanding requirements, planning steps, explaining code, and helping with larger project changes.

-Because of that, I naturally compared Trae’s output with Claude’s output during this project.
+I naturally compared Trae’s output with Claude’s during this project.

 The result was interesting.
 Claude and Trae did not produce identical code, but they helped move the project in a similar direction.
 Both tools understood the website objective and helped create a cleaner structure from the old version.